alan2207/mobx-async-toolkit/README.md

 - `fn: function`

-  - function that returns promise
+  - function that fetches data
-  - once resolved its return value will be set as query's `data` property
+  - once resolved its return value will be set as the `data` property of the query

 - `baseKey: string`

-  - key used to track queries and their cache
+  - base key used to track queries and their cache

+- `fnOptions`

+  - options passed to `fn` when calling the query
+  - will be combined with `baseKey` to form the key for queryCache entry

+- `cacheTime: number`

+  - cache entry duration in miliseconds
+  - overrides the default value passed during toolkit creation
+  - allows setting the duration per query

 - `onSuccess: function`
   - called if the query `fetch` function succeeds